skunkiferous/GenericObject/README.md

 GenericObject
 =============

-*Multiple* different implementations of the GenericObject pattern
+*Multiple* different implementations of the generic-object pattern

+The focus is on NOT using primitive wrappers.